When you sign-up through links on our site, we may earn an affiliate commission. Learn more >

 Per the Oxford Economics Group, an estimated $240 million in annual gaming revenue, along with more than 3,000 jobs, would be created within the state of Oklahoma.
 Those are significant numbers that most lawmakers will have a hard time ignoring for long.

 2018 didn’t bring legal sports betting to the Sooner State but it did see a new bill brought forward in the state legislature.
-That’s a big first step and with so many casino groups standing to profit from a legal sports gambling industry, we expect to see a lot of action on this issue during 2019.
+That’s a big first step and with so many casino groups standing to profit from a legal sports gambling industry.

-With tribal casinos in favour of adding sports betting provisions to existing compacts, a clear route forward is starting to take shape.
+With tribal casinos in favor of adding sports betting provisions to existing compacts, a clear route forward is starting to take shape.

 Once the details are worked out between the state and the tribes, we expect to see land-based sportsbooks popping up at casinos all over Oklahoma.
 From there it’s a short jump to full-scale online sports betting.